HuwanStudios/first-ecommerce-store/Prompt.md

-  # I will have to include the promt for whatever I used in orderto get enough of the webpage
+  # I will have to include the promt for whatever I used in order to document next steps for the webpage